RextonRZ/malay-english-toxic-detector/README.md

-# Multilingual Toxic Comment Detector for English, Malay and Manglish
+# Toxic Comment Detector for English, Malay and Manglish

 A multilingual toxic comment classifier project for English, Malay, and code-mixed English & Malay text using XLM-RoBERTa.
 The model is fine-tuned on monolingual English and Malay data and evaluated on code-mixed Manglish to test cross-lingual generalization.